jcmartins/proposal/design/7-sensu-metric-format.md

 ## Compatibility

 Given the Sensu 2.0 Event still contains Check output, users can still push metrics through Sensu using the same method used in 1.x.
-However, there is an issue with this is, as the Sensu 2.0 Event does not provide an attribute to indicate that the Check output contains metric data (1.x used check `"type": "metric"`).
+However, there is an issue with this, as the Sensu 2.0 Event does not provide an attribute to indicate that the Check output contains metric data (1.x used check `"type": "metric"`).
 Currently, the Backend inspects Event "Metrics" to determine if there are metric points to go through the Event pipeline.
-This needs a proposal.
+This attribute would need a proposal.

 ## Implementation

 A metric format capable of representing one or more metric points.
 The metric data can originate from a variety of metric tools and formats.

-Each metric point has a name, tag set, field set, and timestamp.
+Each metric point has a name, tags, value, and timestamp.

 ### Name

-The metric name provides a sense of metric identify and context (e.g. name=cpu_usage).
-Because this proposed spec has a tag set, the complete metric identity does not need to be encoded in the metric name.
+The metric name provides a sense of metric identity and context (e.g. name=cpu_usage.user).
+Because this proposed spec has tags, the complete metric identity does not need to be encoded in the metric name.

-### Tag Set
+### Tags

 Tags are key/value pairs (string=string) for metric metadata (e.g. host=server01, region=us-west-1, cpu=1).
 Tags are used in combination with the metric name to identify a metric and provide additional context.
 A tag can be considered a search index.

-### Field Set
+### Value

-Fields are key/value pairs (string=float) for metric values (e.g. user=24.8, system=0.5, idle=73.6).
+The metric value (a float, e.g. 24.8).

 ### Timestamp